alicjamusial/meteo-station-pcb/README.md

 ### ◾ License
 Meteo Station PCB is available on Creative Commons Attribution Share Alike 4.0 International license (more in [license file](LICENSE.txt)).
-You are free to use it, modify it and produce as many of your own boards as you need :)
+You are free to use it, modify it and produce as many of your own boards as you need.

 ![schema](img/schematics.jpg)